The queer q-Schur superalgebra: Introduction

 Since the introduction of quantum groups in mid 1980s, the family of Schur algebras has been enlarged to include $q$-Schur algebras, affine $q$-Schur algebras, and their various super analogous.
 See, e.g., \cite{DJ2}, \cite{DDPW}, \cite{DDF}, \cite{DR} and the references therein.
 Thus, the treatment in \cite{Gr} has also been ``quantised'' in various forms which provide applications to both structure and representations of the associated quantum linear groups, finite general linear groups, general linear $p$-adic groups, general linear supergroups and so on.
 In this paper, we will further generalise Green's standard treatment to a new class of Schur superalgebras, the \qq-Schur superalgebra.

-Originally arising from the classification of complex simple superalgebras, there are two types of $q$-Schur superalgebras.
-The $q$-Schur superalgebra of type $\tt M$ links representations of quantum linear supergroups with those of Hecke algebras of type $A$, while the $q$-Schur superalgebra of type $\tt Q$ links the quantum queer supergroup with the Hecke--Clifford superalgebra.
+Originally arising from the classification of complex simple (associative) superalgebras, there are two types of $q$-Schur superalgebras.
+The ``type $\tt M$'' $q$-Schur superalgebra links representations of quantum linear supergroups with those of Hecke algebras of type $A$, while the ``type $\tt Q$'' $q$-Schur superalgebra, or simply the \qq-Schur superalgebra, links the quantum queer supergroup with the Hecke--Clifford superalgebra.
 It is known that the former has various structures shared with the $q$-Schur algebra; see \cite{Mi} , \cite{DR} , \cite{ElK} and \cite{DG}, while the latter has been introduced in \cite{Ol,DW} in the context of Schur--Weyl--Sergeev duality and investigated in \cite{DW} in terms of a Drinfeld--Jimbo type presentation (cf. \cite{ElK}).

-In this paper, we will explore the combinatorial properties of the $q$-Schur superalgebra of type $\tt Q$.
-Thus, like the $q$-Schur algebra, we first introduce a new class of superlagebras, called the \qq-Schur superalgebra, which is defined as the endomorphism algebra of a direct sum of certain ``$q$-permutation supermodules'' for the Hecke--Clifford superalgebra.
+In this paper, we will explore the algebraic properties of the \qq-Schur superalgebra.
+Thus, like the $q$-Schur algebra, we first introduce a \qq-Schur superalgebra as the endomorphism algebra of a direct sum of certain ``$q$-permutation supermodules'' for the Hecke--Clifford superalgebra.
 We then construct its standard basis arising from analysing double cosets in the symmetric group.
 In particular, we use matrices to label the basis elements.
 In this way, we establish the base change property for the \qq-Schur superalgebra.
 We then identify them in the generic case with the quotients of the quantum queer supergroups and classify their irreducible representations in this case.